-Macroeconomic modelling

-The results of macroeconomic modelling predict that compliance with the current Table 14.2 cumulative nitrogen leaching maximums by intensive farming land users would have negative effects on local, regional and national economies, as well as have flow on effects to peripheral industries, such as retail, agricultural supplies, transportation and logistics, which are also impacted by the consequential primary sector slowdown.

-In particular the modelling predicts:

-- Additional costs from achieving current Table 14.2 cumulative nitrogen leaching maximums lead to lower agricultural production.
-Dairy production is predicted fall by 28% in Tararua and by 22% in Rangitikei and commercial vegetable production in Horowhenua decreases by 64%; - This leads lower predicted regional GDP and household spending.
-GDP decreases by 4.9% or \$34.7 million in Tararua, 2.5% or \$13.6 million in Rangitikei, and 1.4% or \$12.1 million in Horowhenua: - Household spending as a proxy for regional welfare, decreases.
-Consumption falls by 3.2% or \$14.6 million in Tararua, 1.0% or \$4.3 million in Rangitikei, and 1.7% or \$11.4 million in Horowhenua: - Real wages decrease by 1.6% in Tararua, 0.5% in Rangitikei and 0.9% in Horowhenua as these economies slow and the demand for labour drops; and - GDP in the Manawatū -Wanganui region falls by \$65.4 million for the original Table 14.2 limits, and \$20.7 million for the revised limits.
+Macroeconomic modelling required and the mitigations best suited to the particular intensive farming land use Macroeconomic modelling The results of macroeconomic modelling54 predict that compliance with the current Table 14.2 cumulative nitrogen leaching maximums by intensive farming land users would have negative effects on local, regional and national economies, as well as have flow on effects to peripheral industries, such as retail, agricultural supplies, transportation and logistics, which are also impacted by the consequential primary sector slowdown.
+In particular the modelling predicts: Additional costs from achieving current Table 14.2 cumulative nitrogen leaching maximums lead to lower agricultural production.
+Dairy production is predicted fall by 28% in Tararua and by 22% in Rangitikei and commercial vegetable production in Horowhenua decreases by 64%; This leads lower predicted regional GDP and household spending.
+GDP decreases by 4.9% or \$34.7 million in Tararua, 2.5% or \$13.6 million in Rangitikei, and 1.4% or \$12.1 million in Horowhenua; required and the mitigations best suited to the particular intensive farming land use situation.
+Costs associated with the consent process Intensive farming land users will bear the cost of preparing and processing of a consent application, however the costs associated with the consent process are already incurred by consent applicants under the status quo.
+It is anticipated that the costs associated with consent process under the proposed provisions will be similar to the status quo.
+The costs associated with the current consent process have been estimated 56 .
+The costs associated a Controlled Activity process were assessed at \$8,500.
+The costs associated a Restricted Discretionary Activity process where Table 14.2 cumulative nitrogen leaching maximums are achieved is estimated in the range of \$12,500 to \$22,000 depending on complexity.
+The cost of associated with the consent process where the Table 14.2 cumulative nitrogen leaching maximums were not achieved were estimated as \$25,500 if Household spending as a proxy for regional welfare, decreases.
+Consumption falls by 3.2% or \$14.6 million in Tararua, 1.0% or \$4.3 million in Rangitikei, and 1.7% or \$11.4 million in Horowhenua; Real wages decrease by 1.6% in Tararua, 0.5% in Rangitikei and 0.9% in Horowhenua as these economies slow and the demand for labour drops; and GDP in the Manawatū -Whanganui region falls by \$65.4 million for the original Table 14.2 limits, and \$20.7 million for the revised limits.
 There have been and may be further costs to Horizons in implementing the status quo.
 The problems with the current provisions has led and may lead to further debate and potential litigation.
 This undermines the Plan and its implementation.
-It also raises equity issues when some farmers have been consented and others do not have a viable consenting pathway to make an application.
+It also raises equity issues when some farmers have been consented and others do not have a viable consenting pathway to make an application. non-notified or \$45,500 to \$55,500 if notified.

-required and the mitigations best suited to the particular intensive farming land use situation.

-Costs associated with the consent process

-Intensive farming land users will bear the cost of preparing and processing of a consent application, however the costs associated with the consent process are already incurred by consent applicants under the status quo.
-It is anticipated that the costs associated with consent process under the proposed provisions will be similar to the status quo.

-The costs associated with the current consent process have been estimated.
-The costs associated a Controlled Activity process were assessed at \$8,500.
-The costs associated a Restricted Discretionary Activity process where Table 14.2 cumulative nitrogen leaching maximums are achieved is estimated in the range of \$12,500 to \$22,000 depending on complexity.
-The cost of associated with the consent process where the Table 14.2 cumulative nitrogen leaching maximums were not achieved were estimated as \$25,500 if non-notified or \$45,500 to \$55,500 if notified.
 This latter estimate should be similar to the cost associated with the consent process for the discretionary pathway outlined in the proposed provisions.
 There may also be additional costs associated with the 'best practicable option' measures to reduce nitrogen leaching that are proposed as part of a consent application, insofar as these go further than good management practice and require additional innovation and measures.
 However, these costs were already anticipated by the consenting pathway envisaged at the time the One Plan was made operative (i.e. the costs to reduce nitrogen leaching back down to the values in Table 14.2).